JohnZaatra/Glass-removal-Ai/README.md

 # Glass Removal by Laser Surgery - Predicting Cataract Surgery Success

 This repository contains the final project for my Bachelor's degree in **Information and Software Systems Engineering** at **Ben Gurion University**, Negev, Israel.
-The project is focused on **predicting the success of cataract surgery** through the use of advanced machine learning techniques, combining **tabular patient data** and **eye scan images** to predict post-surgery uncorrected visual acuity.
+The project is focused on **predicting the success of laser surgery** through the use of advanced machine learning techniques, combining **tabular patient data** and **eye scan images** to predict post-surgery uncorrected visual acuity.

-The model developed as part of this project serves as a **decision support tool for ophthalmologists**, providing them with reliable insights into the chances of surgery success, improving decision-making, and ultimately enhancing patient outcomes.
+The model developed as part of this project serves as a **decision support tool for Barzilai Hospital located in Israel and founded in Ashkelon**, providing them with reliable insights into the chances of surgery success, improving decision-making, and ultimately enhancing patient outcomes.

 **About Barzilai Hospital**